 As an alternative, we recommend using shared drives to store files.
 All files in a shared drive are owned collectively, meaning if one person leaves, other shared drive members can still access the files.
 This prevents files from being deleted when their owner’s account is deleted.

 Note: If you transfer ownership of a lot of files and folders at once, it might take some time to see the changes.

 - Only files owned by a user can be transferred to another user, who becomes the new owner.

-- You can also migrate a user’s content to a Team Drive.
-Files in a Team Drive are not deleted when a user account is deleted since the content is collectively owned by all participants.
+- You can also migrate a user’s content to a shared drive.
+Files in a shared drive are not deleted when a user account is deleted since the content is collectively owned by all participants.

 - Some files are not moved:

 - Google Photos and Maps are not transferred.

 - Files and folders in the user's Trash are not transferred, so move files out of the Trash if they should be retained.
 Otherwise, files in the Trash are deleted when a user is deleted.

 - Orphan files are not moved, so move them to the user's My Drive if they should be transferred:

 - In the Drive search field, type: is:unorganized owner:<username>